Sheaf quantization in Weinstein symplectic manifolds: Introduction

+\item {\bf Invariance.} If $(W, \lambda)$ and $(W, \lambda' = \lambda + df)$ are sufficiently Weinstein, then there is an embedding $\mathfrak{Sh}_\emptyset(W, \lambda) \hookrightarrow \mathfrak{Sh}_\emptyset(W, \lambda')$.
+If $\lambda$ and $\lambda'$ admit a sufficiently Weinstein homotopy,\footnote{In fact, any Liouville homotopy of Weinstein domains can be deformed to a sufficiently Weinstein homotopy \cite[Prop.
+2.42]{lazarev-sylvan-tanaka}.
+This was pointed out to us by Wenyuan Li, who has also shown~\cite{wenyuan} by another argument that ``sufficiently Weinstein homotopy'' can be weakened to ``Liouville homotopy'' in the theorem.
+This means that the hypothesis is removed entirely, since the linear interpolation $\lambda + sdf$ is such a homotopy.} this embedding is an equivalence. \end{enumerate} \end{theorem}

+\begin{remark} We prove also a relative version of the theorem, i.e.~for the category $\mathfrak{Sh}_\Lambda(W, \lambda)$, when the relative core $\mathfrak{c}(W, \Lambda, \lambda)$ is sufficiently Weinstein (see Corollary \ref{cor: relative weinstein quantization}).
+It is suitable for applications to Weinstein pairs, and in particular for producing objects from eventually conic Lagrangians. \end{remark}

+\begin{remark} In the theorem, {\em secondary Maslov data} is a homotopy between the restriction of the ambient Maslov data on $X$ and the Maslov data corresponding to the fiber polarization of $T^*L$.
+It is the same topological information required for a Lagrangian to define an object in the Fukaya category; see~\cite[Sec.
+5.3]{gpsconstructible}. \end{remark}

-The major new technical ingredients in the proof of Theorem \ref{thm: objects} are the criterion for full faithfulness of nearby cycles (Theorem \ref{thm: gapped specialization is fully faithful}) and the antimicrolocalization (Theorem \ref{thm: relative antimicrolocalization}).
-Indeed, the former is the ultimate source of the asserted full faithfulness, and the latter is how a Lagrangian (a fundamentally microlocal object) is turned into any sort of sheaf.
+Some new technical ingredients in the proof of Theorem \ref{thm: main} include: a criterion for full faithfulness of nearby cycles (Theorem \ref{thm: gapped specialization is fully faithful}) and a result showing that microsheaf categories can be realized as localizations of categories of sheaves (Theorem \ref{thm: relative antimicrolocalization}).
 These are combined into a construction of microlocal specialization (Theorem \ref{thm:specialization}), which is then applied in Corollary \ref{cor: weinstein quantization} to prove (\ref{lagrangian objects}) and in Theorem \ref{thm: invariance} to prove (\ref{invariance}).
-Of course we expect the morphism of (\ref{invariance}) to be an isomorphism in general, but at present our techniques require the existence of a homotopy.
-(Strictly speaking, the above discussion is in the stably polarizable case, but the required ideas to work with only Maslov data instead are orthogonal, and the constructions immediately generalize to that setting once it is set up in Sect.~\ref{sec:descent}.)
+In fact, the preceding arguments take place in the stably polarizable case; we extend to the general case by descent from $U/O$ to $B Pic(C)$ in \S\ref{sec:descent}.